๐ŸงฌAP Biology

 Ecological succession is one of the most testable concepts in AP Biology because it connects so many big ideas: energy flow through ecosystems, community interactions, and biodiversity.
 When you understand succession, you're really understanding how ecosystems recover from disturbance, how species interactions drive community change, and why some ecosystems are more resilient than others.
 The College Board loves asking about succession because it lets them test your grasp of facilitation, competition, niche partitioning, and trophic dynamics all at once.

-Here's the key insight: you're being tested on the mechanisms that drive ecosystem change, not just the vocabulary.
-Don't just memorize that lichens are pioneer species—know why they can colonize bare rock (they break it down, accumulate organic matter, and modify the environment for later arrivals).
+You're being tested on the mechanisms that drive ecosystem change, not just the vocabulary.
+Don't just memorize that lichens are pioneer species.
+Know why they can colonize bare rock: they secrete acids that weather the rock surface, accumulate organic matter as they die and decompose, and gradually modify the environment so later species can establish.
 Every stage of succession illustrates principles of community ecology and energy flow that appear throughout Unit 8.
-Master the "why" behind each concept, and you'll be ready for any FRQ they throw at you.

 Types of Succession: Where It All Begins